vtex-apps/challenge-tp-condition/docs/README.md

      "newsletter"
    ],
 +   "parent": {
-+     "challenge": "challenge.salesChannelCondition"
++     "challenge": "challenge.tradePolicyCondition"
 +   }
  },
 ```

-This component will check if the logged in user has all conditions rules specified in the Sales Channel configuration.
+This component will check if the logged in user has all conditions rules specified in the Trade Policy configuration.
 If not the user will be redirected to `/login`.
 If allowed, it will render the page.

 ## API

-`challenge.salesChannelCondition` has some props that can be set.
+`challenge.tradePolicyCondition` has some props that can be set.

 | Prop name                | Default value | Possible values       | Description                                                                |
 | ------------------------ | ------------- | --------------------- | -------------------------------------------------------------------------- |